ms1-learner/cpp-01-project-en/README.md

 `https://github.com/ms1-learner/cpp-01-project-ja`

 ## Working on the Project
-Fork the repository link above, make a local clone, and work on the project locally in the same way you work on projects.
+Fork the repository link above, make a local clone, and work on the project locally in the same way you work on challenges.

 ## Submitting your Project
 If you are working in a group, only one group member should make a pull request and everyone needs to submit the URL of that pull request.
 Make sure each group member is added as a collaborator to your group's project repository.
 Coordinate with your group to decide whose GitHub account will host the project and who will submit the project on your group's behalf.